Directed Reading Program

 Undergraduate Students

-Any sophomore, junior, or senior who has taken 15A (Applied Linear Algebra) and 20A (Multi-Variable Calculus) is eligible to apply.
+Any sophomore, junior, or senior who has taken 15A (Linear Algebra) and 20A (Multi-Variable Calculus) is eligible to apply.
 First-years who have seen this material are considered on a case-by-case basis.
 Acceptance into the DRP is determined by previous coursework in mathematics (including final grades) and availability of mentors.
 Up to five pairings are made.
 No course credit is awarded.
 Students with heavy or challenging course loads should think carefully before committing to the DRP.

 Graduate Mentors